RifatAbouRadi/Rock-paper-scissors-Spock-lizard/README.md

 ---

 ## Files
-- `rpssl.c` → Source code of the game
+- `main.c` → Source code of the game
 - `README.md` → This documentation

 ---